Bourgeon is a project of the non profit Day Eight.

-Bourgeon still needs your help to continue.
+Bourgeon needs your support.
 If you like the publication, please donate to keep it going.
-All contributions are tax deductible.
+As a project of the non profit Day Eight, all contributions to Bourgeon are tax deductible.

-Day Eight is grateful for past support provided by private and foundation donors in support of Bourgeon, including the D.C.
+I’m grateful for all of the past support provided by board members, editors, contributors, and private and foundation donors in support of Bourgeon, including the D.C.
 Commission on the Arts and Humanities, and the Humanities Council of Greater Washington.